-During fiscal 2011, no directors who were employees of our company were entitled to receive any compensation for serving as members of our board of directors.
-During fiscal 2011, we did not have a standard compensation arrangement for the non-employee members of our board of directors.
+During fiscal 2012, no directors who were employees of our company were entitled to receive any compensation for serving as members of our board of directors, other than an annual retainer.
+In 2012, we adopted a new program for director compensation which entitles each non-employee director to receive an annual retainer of \$30,000 for their service on the board of directors.
+In addition, pursuant to our 2012 Plan, equity awards may be granted to our non-employee directors under such plan.
+Pursuant to these new compensation policies, we will not pay additional compensation to our executive officers for their services as directors.
 The table below summarizes the compensation earned by each non-employee director for service on our board of directors for the last fiscal year.

+Change in Pension

+Value

+Non-Equity and Nonqualified

+Fees Earned Incentive Deferred

+or Paid in Stock Options Plan Compensation All Other

-Name s Earned or id in Cash Stock Awards Options Awards Non-Equity Incentive Plan compensation Change in Pension Value and Nonqualified Deferred Compensation Earnings All Other Compensation Total
+Name Cash Awards Awards compensation Earnings Compensation Total

-H. Samuel Greenawalt (1) \$ 12,508 (2) \$12,508
+H. Samuel Greenawalt \$ 17,275 12,725(1) Total \$30,000

-Kenneth Landini (1) \$ 30,000 - - \$30,000
+Kenneth Landini \$ 30,000 \$30,000

-Jay Hansen - - -
+Jay Hansen \$ 30,000 \$30,000

-Mary Vogt
+Mary Vogt \$ 30,000 \$30,000